-The Chic and Hip Spot in Bangkok
+The Chic and Hip Spot

 Siam Square is one of the well established, long-standing and hot favourite shopping, dining, recreation and entertainment spots in Bangkok, especially among teenagers.
 The first buildings were constructed there in 1965 on the land belonging to Chulalongkorn University.
 The area quickly grew up, in part because of the proximity to the university.
 Since then the Siam Square (also known as Pathumwan) has changed a lot.
 Nowadays, the whole place is laced with lanes and alleys jammed by small stores and stalls that influence the modern style and fashion trends.
 Fashion-wise Siam Square is the liveliest place.

 There is a wide range of shops and services within Siam Square itself, including numerous tutor institutions, computer and language classes, translation offices, dance and music schools, art galleries, photo salons, hairdressers, massage and beauty parlours, fitness clubs, printing and photo stores, bookshops including the Chulalongkorn University Book Center, banks, trendy restaurants, cafes, designer clothing outlets, myriad of fashion boutiques, specialty stores dedicated to decorations and trinkets, as well as the Hard Rock Cafe highly regarded by Thais and foreigners alike.
 Also Novotel Bangkok on Siam Square is renowned for its nightclub and entertainment house - home to live bands, resident DJs, and heaps of Bangkok’s hip and trendy.
 Once popular the "trio" movie theatres Lido, Scala and Siam, have long been overshadowed by the modern cinema complexes in the nearby malls.

 Hard Rock Cafe in Siam Square